 Of course, skipping was always an issue for early CD players, so how much fun you could have jogging while lugging this thing around is anybody's guess.

 In the years since its release, with the age of the CD having already peaked and fallen, the Discman name has been done away with, replaced with the highly-recognizable Walkman moniker.

 4. The Overhaul — Walkman Phones & MP3 (2005-Present)

-Faced with the daunting (really, the impossible) prospects of competing in the portable music market with smartphones, oozing with multi-purpose functions that a strictly MP3 player couldn't match, Sony finally decided to move their audio classic into the mobile phone era in 2005, launching the Sony Erickson W800, which bore the Walkman brand (a later model, the W880i, is pictured above).
+Faced with the daunting (really, the impossible) prospects of competing in the portable music market with smartphones, oozing with multi-purpose functions that a strictly MP3 player couldn't match, Sony finally decided to move their audio classic into the mobile phone era in 2005, launching the Sony Erickson W800, which bore the Walkman brand.

 It was a necessary move for Sony, that much is undeniable.
 And despite getting into the game a bit later than their competitors, there are now Walkman smartphones on offer, running Android just like so many others.
 It makes us feel a real sense of appreciation for the scope of the Walkman's history — from a visionary-yet-rudimentary cassette player, all the way to a phone.

 But don't worry.
 This exists, too...